 The city itself is well-designed and doesn’t feel too big – even though there is much to do inside with over 60 different role-playing activities.
 We didn’t even touch the surface of it – which means you can return on several occasions and still experience something new.

 KidZania is a growing enterprise – there are now over 15 across the globe from Dubai to Tokyo and more in the planning.
 But you can see why they are so popular with kids and parents – instead of the usual run-of-the-mill rides and attractions – KidZania Westfield enables children to understand the world through their eyes – from banking money to earning money; trying new skills and learning about particular topics; gaining confidence to do something on their own.

 Monkey definitely enjoyed himself.
 But was really special for us was seeing Monkey taking part – he’s grown up so much this past year and this couldn’t have been more evident in the way he interacted with the staff and children.
 Even though I don’t quite know what he got up to in each activity, I could see how happy he was when he came out.
 We also got to spend his hard-earned kidZos on a little treat from the department store.

-And after an fun-filled and energetic four hours, our session was over.
+And after a fun-filled and energetic four hours, our session was over.
 When I asked Monkey what he thought, he simply replied: ‘It was awesome.’

-They also suggest that you aim to do 4-5 activities within your session time – which is only four hours.
+They also suggest that you aim to do four to five activities within your session time – which is only four hours.
 When you’re already paying quite a bit of money I’m not sure why you don’t have the option for staying the whole day.